Briggsc28/briggsc28.github.io/_posts/2015-08-23-Migrate-from-nuGet-to-Bower.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WigizERVWtc" frameborder="0" allowfullscreen></iframe>

-By using this extension, theres no need to stress when installing frontend packages.
+By using this extension, there's no need to stress when installing frontend packages.
 Due to it automatically creating the required JSON configuration files.
-The files created by Package Installer will in turn be read by NPM and Bower respectivly.
-In order to automatically locate, download and install the required package. <br><br>For completeness, in this blog post I have incuded a step by step guide of the proccess without using Package Installer!
+The files created by Package Installer will in turn be read by NPM and Bower respectively.
+To automatically locate, download and install the required package. <br><br>For completeness, in this blog post I have included  a step by step guide to the process without using Package Installer.

-### 1. Add Glup (package.json)
+### 1. Add Gulp (package.json)

 * Create a new package.JSON file in the root of the project